 light, be warm, stay safe, and enjoy the outdoors in wintertime.
 Safe

-use and importance of the ax during wintertime will be covered in depth
+use and importance of the ax and knife during wintertime will be covered in depth

 along with Shelter, Fire, First Aid, Navigation, Edged Tools, making